material-components/material-components-android/docs/theming/Dark.md

 [Material Dark Theme spec][dark-theme-mdc-spec-ui-application] for guidance on how you can adjust your brand colors for dark theme.

+#### Primary vs. Surface Coloring for Large Surfaces

+According to the
+[Material Dark Theme spec][dark-theme-mdc-spec-custom-application], large surfaces should not use bright background colors because they can emit too much brightness.
+When applicable, the Material themes will provide this behavior out-of-the-box, e.g., by having the `Light` theme default to `Widget.MaterialComponents.AppBarLayout.Primary` and the `Dark` theme default to `Widget.MaterialComponents.AppBarLayout.Surface`.

+However, there may be some cases where you need to apply this primary vs. surface color swap to some custom UI.
+For convencience, the Material themes provide a `colorPrimarySurface` attribute, that points to `colorPrimary` in the `Light` theme and `colorSurface` in the `Dark` theme.
+There is also a corresponding `colorOnPrimarySurface` attribute that can be used for foreground elements such as text and iconography on top of a `colorPrimarySurface` background.

 ### Elevation Overlays

 In addition to the color palette adjustments mentioned above, communicating the